marianoguerra/little-riak-core-book/source/riak_core_security.rst

                [{<<"bucket_sandy">>,["tanodb.get"]}],
                {1444,659568,779759}}}

-cReate some groups, each group belongs to the previous one
+Create some groups, each group belongs to the previous one

 .. code-block:: erlang